 Appendix: Data Sources, Templates & Further Reading

-This appendix collects the practical assets and reproduction notes teams need to replicate the processes in this playbook.
+In this appendix, you’ll find the tools and notes needed to reproduce the processes described in this guide.
 Included are downloadable templates, guidance for adapting them by team size, a short checklist for cleaning analytics data to ensure accurate attribution, and a curated list of further reading and tools to extend the approach.

 Downloadable assets (what you get)